wordofwarning/wordofwarning.org/current/2014-autumnwinter/index.md

 is_index: true

 ---
-*From the [fifteenth Emergency](/current/2014-emergency) to a sneak preview of something brand new, A/W takes us to [the High School gym](/current/2014-autumnwinter/actionhero), [a midnight feast](/current/2014-autumnwinter/thompson) and an empty gallery…*
+*From the [fifteenth Emergency](/current/2014-emergency) to a sneak preview of something brand new, A/W takes us to [the High School gym](/current/2014-autumnwinter/actionhero), [a midnight feast](/current/2014-autumnwinter/thompson) and [an empty gallery](/current/2014-autumnwinter/pinchbeck)…*

 We begin with our 15th annual micro-marathon, as [Emergency](/current/2014-emergency) is staged for the first time entirely throughout the cavernous realms of Z-arts, including the new STUN Studio.
 A free day-out for the curious, 2014's festival features 29 (or more!) new works… drop-in for ten minutes or stay for the full ten hours.

 Old friends [Action Hero](/current/2014-autumnwinter/actionhero) (last seen [2 years ago](/archive/2012-autumnwinter/goproject)) find out what it means to be a winner at Contact in a wistful yearning for a world that never really existed — high school storylines, inspiring locker room speeches and cheap sentimentality tell us an underdog story that's been told a million times before.

 Glitter, chicken legs and a rice pudding piñata return us to The Lowry Studio in [Selina Thompson](/current/2014-autumnwinter/thompson)'s version of a midnight feast; somewhere between confessions made over coffee at Weight Watchers and sloppy drunken story-telling over a 3am kebab, it's a powerful portrayal of how we live with our bodies.

-And save Friday 28 November for a special (*very limited capacity*) bonus show!
+Closing with a work-in-progress by newly-commissioned [Michael Pinchbeck](/current/2014-autumnwinter/pinchbeck) — a slideshow exploring absence and presence, flying and falling, and the power of the artist to fail or be free; (*very limited capacity*).

 We look forward to seeing you at some or all of it; if you want to check out what happened last season, have a look at our [Spring/Summer 2014 archive](/archive/2014-springsummer).

 ####What is Word of Warning and where did it come from?